Kyla Atienza

 Kyla Llana Magdaraog Atienza (born April 12, 1997) is a Filipina volleyball player.
 She currently plays for the Creamline Cool Smashers volleyball team in the Premier Volleyball League.
 She was a member of the FEU Lady Tamaraws volleyball team in both indoor and beach volleyball.
 She impressed in her debut for the Philippine team by keeping the ball alive for most of Vietnam's attacks at the AVC Cup on August 21, 2022.
 ASEAN Grand Prix named her Best Libero on September 11, 2022.

+Early life

+Atienza played high school volleyball for San Pedro Relocation Center National High School along with eventual pro teammate Jema Galanza.
+She finished college studies at Far Eastern University in 2018.